ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/index.md

 **System proxy** is by default used for communication from IP Fabric to the Internet (e.g., IP Fabric and system updates).

-Some Vendor API controllers might be **located on the Internet** or other parts of the network and sending traffic through the System proxy might be required.
+Some Vendor API controllers might be **on the Internet** or other parts of the network, and sending traffic through the System proxy might be required.

 This setting can be enabled/disabled per Vendor API.